AJ090401/IT-Home-Lab/Windows 2016 File Server/readme.md

 # Windows 2016 File Server

-## 🖥️ Windows 2016 File Server Integration
+## 🖥️ Share Creation

 <details>
-<summary>📂 Click to view more regarding the Share creation</summary>
+<summary>📂 Click to view more regarding the actions perfomed on the file server</summary>
 <br>

 To provision centralized storage for the network, an SMB file share named **AvengersFiles** was created on the `FILESERVER2016` member server.
 As configured in the server tools, this share points locally to `E:\Shares\AvengersFiles` and hosts dedicated sub-folders for each department.